-The Company receives collateral for derivative transactions, securities lending transactions and repurchase agreement transactions.
+The master fund receives collateral for derivative transactions, securities lending transactions and repurchase agreement transactions.
 The management of this collateral requires the deployment of systems and the definition of certain processes.
-The failure of these processes as well as human or system failure at the Company or external third parties in connection with the management of collateral may result in the risk that the collateral could depreciate or no longer be sufficient to fully cover the Company's claim to delivery or retransfer with respect to the counterparty.
+The failure of these processes, as well as any human or system failure at the management company of the master fund or at external third parties in connection with the management of collateral, may result in the risk that the collateral could lose value and no longer be sufficient to fully cover the management company's delivery or retransfer claim with respect to the counterparty.